IAEA-NSDDNetwork/ConsistencyCheck/README.md

 ## Change history

 #### 2023-03
-major update: add function for checking ENSDF format with error messages in the .fmt file.
+Major update: add function for checking ENSDF format with error messages in the .fmt file.

 #### 2022-11
 Minor improvements.